AbhishekSalian/Ubuntu-Wifi-Module-Configuration/README.md

 # Ubuntu Wifi module installation
-Due to kernel update in ubuntu you are no able to get the header file for your wifi in lwfinger rtlwifi_new repo so this repo contains code to install rtl8723de wifi module in your ubuntu laptop or pc.
+Due to kernel update in ubuntu you are no more able to get the header file for your wifi in lwfinger rtlwifi_new repo so this repo contains code to install rtl8723de wifi module in your ubuntu laptop or pc.
 This works for kernel version>=5.0 as well.

 Following are the steps:-